trevor-e/Interview-Swift/README.md

 Helpers:
 - 8.isMultiple(of: 2)

-### Recursion
-- Try to always use tail recursion otherwise it's easy to blow the stack on large inputs.
-- Be careful since it can be deceiving, eg: `return n*fact(n-1)` is not tail recursive because it's accumulating the result of `n` in each function call.
-You can rewrite the function to accumulate the result instead: `return fact(n-1, n*a)`

 ### Big O
 - If the input is halving each time then it's probably O(log n).
 - Be careful of binary trees and mistakenly assuming O(n^2) complexity for something that's actually O(2^n), eg: the naive recursive solution for fibonacci numbers.

-### Backtracking
-Technique for solving recursive solutions by building the result incrementally.
-Recursive steps are eliminated if they fail to satisfy the constraints of the problem at any time, allowing you to speed up execution.

 ### Prefix Sum
 For a lot of questions involving contiguous arrays (or subarrays) you can precompute the sums in another array such that `prefixSum[i] = arr[0] + arr[1] + arr[i]`.
 Eg: